pmc-community/jekyll-site-template/README.md

 This repo contains the code needed to publish your great documentation.

 # Deployment
-This site is deployed with Netlify on dst.innohub.space.
+This site is deployed with Netlify on [dst.innohub.space](dst.innohub.space){:target=_blank}.
 Check figmares.innohub.space to see an example of documentation site deployed with GitHub Pages.